East Central, Spokane: South Perry District

 Located in the southwestern corner of East Central, the South Perry District spills over into the Lincoln Heights and Rockwood neighborhoods.
 It is centered on a commercial district along Perry Street near Grant Park and Grant Elementary School.
 The district and surrounding area are located on the South Hill, as the area south of Downtown Spokane is known colloquially.
 The stretch of Perry Street from 9th to 13th Avenues is home to numerous shops, bars, restaurants and retail stores.
 It is also the location of a weekly farmers' market during the spring, summer and fall.

 Liberty Park, a neighborhood landmark, is located on the northern edge of the South Perry District where it meets the Sprague Union District.

 Sprague Union District

 Centered on East Sprague Avenue, the main surface thoroughfare extending eastward from downtown Spokane through the City of Spokane Valley, the Sprague Union District is equal parts an arterial meant for passing through and a district made to stop in.
 Sprague Avenue is the primary east-to-west surface street in the Spokane metropolitan area but here it is close enough to the city center that it is also a surface street used for local traffic.
 The area from Altamont Street on the east to Liberty Park on the west is historic and home to numerous antique stores, shops, restaurants, bars and apartments.

-Interstate 90 passes through the area three blocks south of Sprague Avenue, cutting the Sprague Union District off from much of the rest of East Central.
+To the north of the neighborhood are the railroad tracks of the Spokane Subdivision and Interstate 90 passes through the area three blocks south of Sprague Avenue, cutting the Sprague Union District off from much of the rest of East Central.